GPTP-workshop/gptp-workshop.github.io/schedule.md

 **"Comparison of Linear Genome Representations For Software Synthesis"**
 - 4:45p _Closing Discussion_
 - 5:00p _Hackathon Preparation Session_
-- 6:30p _reconvene informally at various bars and restaurants_
+- 6:30p _Reconvene informally at various bars and restaurants_

 ### Saturday 18 May, 2019